-The Company recently completed a trenching and sampling program whereby the Company collected 1,000 trench samples in six trenches totaling a length of approximately 3.0 km.
+During the six months ended June 30, 2019 the Company completed a trenching and sampling program whereby the Company collected 1,000 trench samples in six trenches totaling a length of approximately 3.0 km.
 Results of the trenching program were press released on May 22, 2019.
-The Company is currently scheduling an initial drill program at La Purisima that will consist of approximately 15 RC holes, which should commence shortly.